sm2774us/full_stack_interview_prep_2021/README.md

 ##### Q3.
 In HTML 5 we do not need DTD why?
 ##### A3.
-HTML 5 does not use SGML or XHTML it’s completely a new thing so you do not need to refer DTD.
+HTML 5 does not use SGML or XHTML it's completely a new thing so you do not need to refer DTD.
 For HTML 5 you just need to put the below doctype code which makes the browser identify that this is a HTML 5 document.